Sustainability and Better Future Policy for Switchfoot Accounting

 Pro bono and donated time

-It is important that we support the next generation of accountants in the industry as well as the new generation of business owners.
+It is important that we support the next generation of accountants and the next generation of business owners.

-Our director often donates time to mentor ICAEW trainees and has in the past mentored business owners via the Help to Grow scheme.
+Our director often donates time to mentor ICAEW trainees and, in the past, has mentored business owners through the Help to Grow scheme.

-We also get involved in careers and sustainability events on behalf of the ICAEW and have been asked to provide thought leadership at these events.
+We also participate in careers and sustainability events on behalf of the ICAEW and have been asked to provide thought leadership.

-Our team often volunteer time for projects that advances the mission to change professional services and support our local businesses to build resilience through sustainable practices.
+Our team often volunteers time on projects that advance our mission to transform professional services and support our local businesses in building resilience through sustainable practices.

 Certified B Corporation